We may earn a commission when you buy using our links.

 - Supports all five major Operating Systems

-- Private key and 256-bit AES encryption
+- The private key and 256-bit AES encryption

 - Keeps old file versions forever